 FCFF= Net Income + Interest expense adjusted for tax + Non-cash expense – fixed capital expenditure-Increase in net working capital

 When we do DCF using FCFF, we arrive at enterprise value by discounting the cash flows with the weighted average cost of capital (WACC).
-Here costs of all the sources of capital are captured in the discount rate since FCFF takes into consideration the entire capital structure of the company.
+In FCFF, they capture the costs of all sources of capital in the discount rate because it considers the company’s entire capital structure.

-FCFE is usually computed by adjusting post-tax operating EBIT for a non-cash expense, interest expense, capital investments, and net debt repayments.
+To compute FCFE, they usually adjust post-tax operating EBIT for non-cash expenses, interest expenses, capital investments, and net debt repayments.

 Where net debt repayment= principal debt repayment –new debt issue